skinnel/color_naming_convexity/README.md

 quasi-concave probability functions over the meaning space.

 In order to generate the natural language encoders you must first download the world color survey (WCS) data from https://linguistics.berkeley.edu/wcs/data.html.
-This data should be stored in a single director that contains chip.txt, term.txt, lang.txt, and dict.txt from the WCS data.
+This data should be stored in a single directory that contains chip.txt, term.txt, lang.txt, and dict.txt from the WCS data.

 The repository is comprised of the following: